leonsilicon/flip/readme.md

 A zero-player card game.

-TODO: integrate WASM into a simulation
+TODO: integrate WASM into a web simulation